YIANNIS4/off-ball-movement-analysis/README.md

 - Attacking players, especially centre forwards and wide players, generate most of the threat through repeated high-value runs

-Overall, the value of a run depends less on how often it happens, and more on when, where, and how it is made.
+Overall, the value of a run depends less on how often it happens, and more on its context — when it occurs, where it occurs, and how it interacts with the phase of play.

+---

+## Contextual Interpretation

+Not all runs occur in the same context, and their value depends heavily on the phase of play.

+For example, support runs in early build-up phases may appear to have low direct attacking value, but they can play an important role in maintaining possession and enabling progression.

+In contrast, similar movements in the final third may contribute more directly to chance creation through combination play.

+This suggests that evaluating off-ball movement requires contextual segmentation, as the same run type can have different tactical value depending on when and where it occurs.

 ---